Danken1337/IoT-Project/README.md

 4. After this I configured up a "Stream Analytics Job" in the Azure Portal.
    This would then stream Data from my blob-container, to a Dataset wich I created in my Power Bi Account.

-5. In the end I created a Power Bi report wich "subscribes" to the Dataset i created before, and visualizes the Data in a Power Bi graph.
+5. In the end I created a Power Bi report wich "subscribes" to the Dataset I created before, and visualizes the Data in a Power Bi graph.

 ## Overview of Project setup: